19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 ### Sewerage systems, etc., not to be constructed or altered without Board’s certificate or approval

+11\.—(1) No person may —

+(a) construct, alter, discontinue or close up any sewerage system; or

+(b) carry out any sanitary works,

-11\.—(1) Subject to subsection (5), no person shall construct, alter, discontinue or close up any sewerage system or sanitary facilities without obtaining, in respect of those works, a clearance certificate or the approval of the Board under section 33.
+unless the person obtains a clearance certificate or the approval of the Board under section 33 for those works.

 [8/2001]

 [Act 10 of 2012 wef 01/09/2012]

+[Act 11 of 2018 wef 01/04/2018]

-(2) Where any sewerage system or sanitary facilities are constructed, altered, discontinued or closed up in contravention of subsection (1), the Board may serve upon any person specified in subsection (3) a notice requiring him to demolish or make good the sewerage system or sanitary facilities to its original state and condition within such time as may be specified in the notice.
+(2) Where any sewerage system is constructed, altered, discontinued or closed up, or any sanitary works are carried out, in contravention of subsection (1), the Board may serve upon any person specified in subsection (3) a notice requiring him to demolish or make good the sewerage system or sanitary facilities to its original state and condition within such time as may be specified in the notice.

+[Act 11 of 2018 wef 01/04/2018]

 [8/2001]